Lawrence Berkeley National Laboratory

 The Archaeometry Laboratory is presently working to digitize and make available the archives of the Lawrence Berkeley National Laboratory's Nuclear Archaeology Program.
 The program, initiated by Isadore Perlman, Frank Asaro, and Helen Michel in the late 1960s, was one of the first laboratories in the world to use NAA in conjunction with high-resolution detectors to generate compositional data for archaeological materials.

-Between 1968 and 1990 the archaeometry program at LBNL conducted activation analysis of archaeological material from across the world with a particular focus on the Mediterannean and the Near East.
+Between 1967 and 1989 the archaeometry program performed irradiations at LBNL to support archaeological research across the world with a particular focus on the Mediterannean and the Near East.
 The entire database is estimated to contain approximately 12,000 samples of pottery, obsidian, flint, metal, glass, and clay.

 Additional information concerning the history and research of the LBNL program can be found in: